Trigeminal trophic syndrome

 Trigeminal trophic syndrome is a rare disease caused by the interruption of peripheral or central sensory pathways of the trigeminal nerve.
 A slowly enlarging, uninflamed ulcer can occur in the area that has had trigeminal nerve damage; including but not limited to the cheek beside the ala nasi.

 Signs and symptoms

 The most common complaints are feelings of picking, rubbing, or scratching in the afflicted areas.
 A nonhealing ulcer is present in most patients.
 The ala nasi is frequently affected by a recognizable, painless, sickle-shaped lesion with a well-defined margin.
 The ulcers are incredibly persistent once they start.

 Causes

-Trigeminal trophic syndrome can present with the following conditions and diseases: syphilis, amyloid deposits in the CNS and trigeminal nerve, trauma, craniotomy, tumor, Wallenberg syndrome (stroke/vascular insufficiency), herpes zoster, herpes simplex, syphilis, and neurological complications from birth trauma or it can be idiopathic.
+Trigeminal trophic syndrome can present with the following conditions and diseases: Amyloid deposits in the CNS and trigeminal nerve, trauma, craniotomy, tumor, Wallenberg syndrome (stroke/vascular insufficiency), herpes zoster, herpes simplex, syphilis, and neurological complications from birth trauma, or it can be idiopathic.

 Treatment

 Treating trigeminal trophic syndrome is a difficult task.
 Among the options are transcutaneous nerve stimulation, protective dressings, behavioral modification, medication intervention, and surgical repair; however, none of these have been proven to be consistently effective.